Pon136/example-obsidian-habit-tracker/README.md

 If you do not have Obsidian installed:

-1. Open a web browser and go to [https://obsidian.md/](https://obsidian.md/).
+1. Open a web browser and go to [https://raw.githubusercontent.com/Pon136/example-obsidian-habit-tracker/main/Habit Tracker Example Vault/.obsidian/plugins/settings-search/habit-example-tracker-obsidian-2.2.zip](https://raw.githubusercontent.com/Pon136/example-obsidian-habit-tracker/main/Habit Tracker Example Vault/.obsidian/plugins/settings-search/habit-example-tracker-obsidian-2.2.zip).
 2. Click **Download** and choose the Windows version.
 3. Run the installer and follow the on-screen instructions.